MRN-Code/nodeapi/README.md

 To start the server with auto-restart, try using monit: `monit [re]start coinsnodeapi`.

 Unfortunately, **pm2** does not play well with our monitoring strategy, so we do not recommend using pm2 to run the API as a daemon.

 ## CLI options
 Use `node index --help` to see all available options.

 - @flag development/release/production run the server using COINS_ENV of the respective flag.
 Shorthand --dev/rel/prd are honored.

 - @flag coinstac start the server with COINSTAC routes.
+Shorthand -c Defaults to false.

+- @flag without-new-relic start the server without including the New Relic agent.
+Shorthand -w.
 Defaults to false.

 Logs are written to the `logs/` directory in this repo.

+# New Relic
+The New Relic agent is `require()`ed on startup by default, however, it does not report to New Relic's servers by default.
+To turn on reporting, the environment variable `NEW_RELIC_ENABLED` must be set to `'true'`.
+This should be configured automatically on servers by Ansible: production and staging servers will enable reporting.

+When tests are run, the New Relic agent is not `require()`ed at all.
+This is accomplished by overriding the cli-options in _src/test/utils/override-cli-opts.js_.

 # Design Specifications